 Others in the area feel their rights have been violated when wrongly accused of such a serious crime.
 West Virginia residents who have been falsely accused of terroristic threats have struggled to cope with the backlash, damaged reputations and the challenge of putting life back together again.

 Myths versus Facts

-Another sensitive topic in today's society involves racial stereotypiing.
+Another sensitive topic in today’s society involves racial stereotyping.
 Unfortunately, as The Anti-Defamation League reports, a large number of those accused of terroristic threats are Muslim.
-According to the ADL, a lack of understanding, conflation of terrorisim and anti-Muslim rhetoric have collectively produced a skewed, Islamophobic attitude in America over the years.
+According to the ADL, a lack of understanding, conflation of terrorism and anti-Muslim rhetoric have collectively produced a skewed, Islamophobic attitude in America over the years.
 The ADL lists a number of facts, as well as common misconceptions, about Muslims and their practices, targeting claims that Islam is a violent religion.
 Despite the stigma often associated with this religion, very few Muslims carry out extremist actions.
-Terrorists can have radical interpretations of the Islamic faith, then appying it to contemporary culture -- actions that American Muslim groups have spoken out against.
+Terrorists can have radical interpretations of the Islamic faith, then applying it to contemporary culture — actions that American Muslim groups have spoken out against.
 Nevertheless, the ADL reports that Muslim Americans have increasingly become subjects of various hate crimes.

 Many are oblivious to the amount of damage a false accusation can inflict on a victim.
 Psychology Today focuses on the power words can have on a targeted individual by comparing false accusations to the act of bullying; they also stress the difficulty victims can have when trying to defend themselves and recover reputations.
 Many are guilty of stereotyping, but those who falsely accuse others of making terroristic threats do not always have the best intentions in mind.
 The article considers public false accusations to be an aggressive act, recognizing the severity of damages a person can experience should they become a target.